-Cambridge Cottage Wedding Ceremony
+Cambridge Cottage Ceremony, Wedding at Kew Gardens

 Creative Portrait Photos in the Palm House

 The Palm House was a humid extravaganza of green.
-Like a jungle which had been brought under control for a day the huge leaves dwarfed us as we all made our way along the paths, stopping to capture photographs of them both along the way.
-The Victorian architecture of the palm house is just stunning and Charlotte & Alexis were particularly taken with the gorgeous iron spiral staircase which climbs up to a viewing gallery above the palms.
-I overcame my ridiculous fear of heights for long enough to photograph them both snuggling up on the spiral stairs with the epic green shapes around them.
-We returned to Cambridge Cottage on the little buggy, with waves and well-wishes shouted to them from visitors walking amongst the flowers and exhibits.
+Like a jungle that had been brought under control for a day the huge leaves dwarfed us as we all made our way along the paths, stopping to capture photographs of them both along the way.
+The Victorian architecture of the palm house is just stunning, a treat for a Kew Gardens wedding photographer, and Charlotte & Alexis were particularly taken with the gorgeous iron spiral staircase which climbs up to a viewing gallery above the palms.
+Photographing them snuggling up on the spiral stairs with the epic green shapes around them remains one of my Kew Gardens Wedding Photography highlights.

 Other iconic locations at Kew Gardens include the Princess of Wales Conservatory, with no less than ten computer-controlled climate zones and so many different species of plants that I have no idea how they ever count them!
 Hiring this venue in conjunction with either The Orangery, with its high ceilings and beautiful arched windows; or The Temperate House, an iconic landmark and home to over 10,000 species of plants makes for a spectacular and memorable wedding at Kew Gardens.